hkjels/terminal-holylight/Readme.md

 other properties by expressing them explicitly before running make.
 Ex. `THROTTLE=10 THRESHOLD=800000 make`

-- ThrottleInterval: 20
-- Threshold: 100000

 Installation
 ------------

 You'll be asked for your password, as root-user is required to install the launch agent.
-Ones installed, you'll need to log out and in for the change to take effect.
+Ones installed, you'll need to log out and back in for the change to take effect.

     $ git clone --recursive https://github.com/hkjels/terminal-holylight.git
     $ cd terminal-holylight